Entrepreneurship and STEM Education

 Coding teams will design and develop mobile apps in response to problems within the local community.
 Problems will be presented by community members the day of the event.
 Mentors will be on hand to support teams.
 The day will close with an exhibit where all teams showcase their work.
 Novice and Advanced Tracks are available.

-Registration for Hackathon is now open.Learn More
+Registration for Hackathon is closed.Learn More

 STEM Competition: Competitive Events for Students